 My follow-up appointment was set for an agonizing two weeks away, and would include another mammogram as well as an ultrasound, with results read immediately by the radiologist.
 The entire call lasted seven minutes.
 After we hung up, I texted my husband a somber update that included some expletives, then convinced my daughter to watch a show upstairs so that I could cry in bed.
 I also contemplated downing a bottle of vodka, but decided that a drunken mom picking her kindergartener up at the bus stop would likely be frowned upon.
 Instead, I called an awesome friend who had been through something similar, and we talked for a while.
 I was still curled under the covers when Kevin returned home early from work, promising me all would be okay.

 The next few days were a fog.
 I lurked on breast cancer chat boards, feeling comforted one moment and devastated the next as I read about different women’s experiences.
-It didn’t help that just a few days before my call back, I had read this insightful but heartbreaking post on Scary Mommy, which now brought me to tears.
+It didn’t help that just a few days before my call back, I had read this insightful but heartbreaking post which now brought me to tears.
 Think of yourself at age three or even five, and try to recall the people who were in your life then but aren’t anymore.
 Can you remember them, see them in your mind’s eye for more than a brief glimpse, a flash of a smile or a laugh or the scent of perfume?
 If tomorrow I was gone from this Earth forever, how would my daughters remember me?

 But worrying eventually becomes too exhausting, so I crawled out of my pit.
-My daughters needed me to be functional, neutral at the very least, not weeping into my oatmeal like I’d been handed a death sentence.
+My daughters needed me to be functional, not weeping into my oatmeal like I’d been handed a death sentence.
 I reached out to a few people who I knew I could count on for support.
 I started to write this post.
-And I called the imaging center back and spoke with a different nurse who was able to provide a very reassuring interpretation of my initial exam.
+And I called the imaging center back and spoke with a different nurse who was able to provide a straightforward, reassuring interpretation of my initial exam.
 I felt relieved, but angry at the same time that these details weren’t shared with me previously.
 I wondered how many women have experienced similar anxiety that could easily have been alleviated by a prompt, thorough discussion of their test results.

 On the morning of my follow up appointment, I lay in bed for hours before my alarm would go off.
 Finally, 2:15 PM arrived and I was able to check in at the hospital.
 I sat in the lounge adjacent to the ER, waiting for my pager to buzz and indicate they were ready for me, as if I’d reserved my own private table in some bizarre restaurant.
 The radiology technician greeted me first and took me back to the mammogram room.
 She was kind and considerate throughout the test, telling me, “Let me know if you’re doing okay.
 I don’t want this to be painful.”
 I felt shaky and on the verge of tears, muttering a feeble joke about how the X-ray machine looked like a modern torture device.